About Easdale: Easdale Island Community Hall

 Overview of the original Hall

 In the 1980s fish processing equipment was installed and for a decade the hall was the centre of a small but thriving fish processing industry.
 When the fish factory moved to Balvicar in 1993 the hall became virtually derelict.
 It needed a new roof and floor, although the main structure was sound.
-It was bought in 1996 by islander Adrian Laycock with the intention of restoring it for the use of the islanders, whose population by this time was increasing again to over 50 permanent people.
+It was bought in 1996 by former island resident Adrian Laycock with the intention of restoring it for the use of the islanders, whose population by this time was increasing again to over 50 permanent people.

 The main building is 12 metres square in plan, with a 7 metre high central column supporting a pyramidal roof.
 The column is formed from a ships mast, generally agreed to be from the 630 ton sailing ship Norval which went down at the southern tip of Inish Island in December 1870.
 The massive rafters are supported by eight heavy struts which radiate from the central column like the spokes of an umbrella.
 Flying struts in turn support the intermediate rafters in the corner quadrants.
 It is possible that these timbers also came from the wreck, which was carrying wood from Montreal to Glasgow.
 The instant impression of this intricate timberwork is one of eternal harmony with the island and its history.